microsoft/DirectX-Specs/d3d/D3D12_FeatureLevel12_2.md

 > Remark
 >
-> Some specifications, especially those from before the May 2019 Update, were shared with partners through a system that can not be linked to from here.
-These older specifications are provided on request, and can be migrated to cga-exchange if there is demand for them.
+> Some specifications, especially those from before the May 2019 Update, are not migrated to the DirectX-Specs repo.

 ## DDI
 The Direct3D 12 UMD DDI has an enumeration, D3D12DDI_3DPIPELINELEVEL, for describing feature levels.
 This enumeration has a value for feature level 12.2: